top of page

 • Q- What is the best gearbox for my application?

-A- A reduction gearbox multiplies the torque of the motor by its ratio and reduces the output shaft rpm also by its gear ratio.
-For example, a motor that makes a maximum of 330 Newton Meters (Nm) or 243 lb ft of torque when coupled to one of our 1.90 to 1 reduction boxes now produces 627 Nm or 462 lb ft of output shaft torque.
-Without the TorqueBox, often called direct drive, one would need to run a much larger motor and larger motors cost much more and are, in many cases, rpm limited meaning less road speed capable.
+A- A TorqueBox of course.
+The real question is what ratio TorqueBox® would best suit my vehicle and driving style.
 Really low budget and most all of the early gas to ev conversions just made an adapter and coupler to bolt the electric motor to the existing "gas appropriate" multiple speed manual transmission.
 Then they would typically run in either second or third gear.
 This is very energy inefficient.
-A proper reduction gearbox saves weight and reduces frictional losses which extends the vehicles operating range.
+A proper reduction gearbox saves weight and reduces frictional losses which extends the operating range of the vehicle.
 A reverse gear is not needed as most electric motors can simply be run backwards for reverse.

 • Q- What other components besides a motor, inverter, gearbox and battery pack will be needed to complete my conversion?"

 A- Not all conversions are the same, but here is a very basic list of items in addition to those listed above.
 VCU- Vehicle Control Unit, this is a master controller to manage all components in your EV.
 BMS - Battery Management System.
 Most Original Equipment packs incorporate all or at least most of the management within the pack itself.
 However, in most DIY projects, the BMS is a separate component.
-PDU - Power Distribution Unit comes in many shapes and sizes but usually takes the battery high voltage and breaks it down and re distributes it to the various components as needed.
+PDU - Power Distribution Unit, comes in both high and low voltage systems, high voltage units are commonly called a contactor box.
 Coolant pump(s) on liquid cooled systems.
-If only running a single pump get the coolest fluid to the temperature sensitive invertor first and to the more heat tolerant motor last.
-Power Steering - If needed must be addressed.
+If only running a single pump get the coolest fluid to the temperature sensitive inverter first and to the more heat-tolerant motor last.
+Power Steering - If needed, must be addressed.
 Some later model vehicles already have electronic assist steering and you can easily communicate and manipulate what is already there.
-On older vehicles that need power steering you may need to add a small electric motor dedicated to power a conventional hydraulic pump.
-In lighter vehicles you may be able to just eliminate the power assist all together.
+On older vehicles that need power steering, you may need to add a small electric motor dedicated to power a conventional hydraulic pump.
+In lighter vehicles, you may be able to just eliminate the power assist all together.
 We had power steering on our 1999 Miata and just eliminated it when converting to electric.
-AC Compressor - There are a number of small but very capable ac compressors on the market that can be tied into the vehicles ac system to keep the driving compartment cool.
+AC Compressor - There are a number of small but very capable ac compressors on the market that can be tied into the ac system of the vehicle to keep the driving compartment cool.
 This can also be used to chill water for component or battery box cooling.
-Most ac compressors are of the high voltage variety and draw from the battery pack via the PDU.
-Cab/ Battery heating - On our very first conversion we ran all liquid cooled components and just a single coolant pump.
-We plumbed the hottest coolant coming from the motor directly to the vehicles existing heater core and quickly found this was a very inadequate source of cab heat, the electric drive train components just do not make enough heat to heat the average vehicle, especially in a cold climate.
-There are high voltage electric heaters available and properly sized they can work very well.
+Most ac compressors are of the high voltage variety and draw from the battery pack via the PDU or Contactor Box..
+Cab/Battery heating - On our very first conversion, we ran all liquid cooled components and just a single coolant pump.
+We plumbed the hottest coolant coming from the motor directly to the existing heater core of the vehicle and quickly found this was a very inadequate source of cab heat.
+The electric drive train components just do not make enough heat to heat the average vehicle, especially in a cold climate.
+There are high voltage electric heaters available and, properly sized, they can work very well.
 However, they do reduce range if you need to use them very much.
-Another option, all though more expensive, is to design or better yet use a good heat pump system from a late model ev.
-DC to DC Convertor - Needed to drop pack voltage down to approximately 13.5 volts to run all the cars 12v systems like wipers, interior and exterior lights heater fan and your stereo.
+Another option, all though more expensive, is to design or better yet use a good heat pump system from a late model ev, like Tesla.
+DC to DC Converter - Needed to drop pack voltage down to approximately 13.5 volts to run all the 12v systems like wipers, interior and exterior lights heater fan and your stereo of the car.
 These come in various capacities and either liquid or air cooled with fans.
 A 1kW unit will more than suffice for the basic conversion if not running extra electronic equipment.
 Liquid cooled is nice but for the more basic conversions air cooled systems can work.
 On Board Battery Charger - They come in different capacities and in either air or liquid cooled.
-Most DIY conversions will have 6.6kW or lower, chargers.
+Most DIY conversions will have 6.6kW or lower.
 Actually 3.3 kW is popular.
 There are many options available, even combo units with charger and DC to DC combined.
 Most DIY conversions use level one (household 115v current) or level two charging (can be 115v or 230v but higher amperage than a level one).
-Then there is DC fast charging which is only found in a few of the high dollar conversions and many, but not all OE electric vehicles.
+Then there is DC fast charging which is only found in a few of the high dollar conversions and many, but not all, OE electric vehicles.
 Dealing with high voltage charging is expensive and must be handled with a safety-first approach.
 Battery pack cooling becomes very necessary when using DC fast charging.
 There are many smaller items like gauges, throttles, shift module with buttons and lights, mounting for motor, gearbox and all other components.
 BTW- it is important to isolate all electronic components from road vibrations.
 This also leads to quieter vehicle operation.
 Then there is all the needed hardware and wiring including the dual insulated high voltage (hv) ev cables.
 Welding cable use is a thing of the past.
 You want to use a safety approved hv cable and can expect to spend $10 to $13 a foot depending on diameter.
 Low voltage systems can run smaller cables but high voltage systems usually run 2/0 cable and some as much as 4/0 cable.
 Always try to find double insulated cables in either red or orange color and always keep the cable lengths as short as practical.

 Bottom of Page